Top 5 Cat Litters That Check Our Low-Tracking, Dust-Free, Eco-Friendly Boxes

 A cat behaviorist explains why they are so particular about where they pop a squat.

-So you can go back to not thinking about litter boxes.
+Think like a cat when choosing a litter box...so you can go back to not thinking about litter boxes.

 Avery is an editor at The Wildest.
 She has written for numerous publications, including Refinery29, BuzzFeed, and V Magazine.
 She lives in Brooklyn, New York with her fiancé and cat, Chicken, and has high hopes that one of them will let her adopt a dog.